Gabriel Orozco: 2000–current

 The Corplegados are a series of large format drawings created for Orozco's most recent show with Marian Goodman in 2011.
 The word literally translates to folded bodies.
 The works are life-size sheets of paper that Orozco would fold up and take with him on his travels between 2007 and 2011.
 Orozco drew, paint and wrote all over the surfaces of the paper.
 The application and layering of the various media permeated the paper and soaked through to the back side forming an unpredictable, ghostly reflection of the front.
 The drawings were installed in two-sided glass frames that hung from the wall on hinges so the viewer could see both sides of the paper.
 Each drawing transitioned from bright, colorful, painterly gestures to linear, geometric shapes and a muted palette.
 These contrasts reflected the different psychological and environmental changes to which the artist and his drawings were exposed to over extended periods of time.

 Exhibitions (selection)

 The Museum of Modern Art in New York presented a solo show of the artist in 1993 and a mid-career retrospective exhibition in December 2009.
 The exhibition traveled to the Kunstmuseum Basel, the Centre Pompidou, Paris, and ended at the Tate Modern, London, in May 2011.

-Gabriel Orozco will present a major retrospective in Museo Jumex in Mexico City with the title "Politécnico nacional" in 2025, this will be the first museum exhibition presented by Orozco in Mexico since 2006.
+Gabriel Orozco presented a major retrospective in Museo Jumex in Mexico City with the title "Politécnico nacional" in 2025.
+This was the first museum exhibition presented by Orozco in Mexico since 2006.